basir/node-react-ecommerce/README.md

 ### Part 19- Connect to PayPal

-This parts create PaypalButton component to show paypal payment button on the screen. when users click on it, they will be redirected to paypal website to make the payment. after payment users will be redirected to details page of the order.
+This parts create PaypalButton component to show PayPal payment button on the screen. when users click on it, they will be redirected to PayPal website to make the payment. after payment users will be redirected to details page of the order.

 ### Part 20- Manage Order Screen